Sanya-Kap/sanya_kapoor_2025/_posts/Foundation/A-pair_programming/2023-08-16-pair_programming.md

 <img src="{{site.baseurl}}/images/halff.png" alt="Review"
     width="900"
     height="700" />

+Writing code that works with static data, like storing and retrieving information from a dictionary or table, aligns with Big Idea 2: Data in AP CSP.
+Specifically, it covers:

+Data Abstraction: Using structured formats (e.g., dictionaries, lists, tables) to organize and manage data efficiently.
+Storage & Representation: Storing data in a way that allows for easy access and retrieval, such as using dictionaries for key-value pairs or Markdown tables for structured display.
 ---

 I learned that Flask-RESTful is API structured using a Blueprint, allowing modular organization and enabling multiple endpoints under the /api prefix.
 The southafricaAPI class defines a static method, get_food(name), which retrieves restaurant data from a dictionary-based data structure.
 Each restaurant is mapped to a RESTful resource, inheriting from Resource, and implements a get() method to return JSON-encoded responses.
 The API follows a declarative routing pattern, using api.add_resource() to associate endpoints like /food/born with their corresponding data.
 Additionally, a bulk endpoint consolidates all restaurant information into a single JSON response, improving data retrieval efficiency.
 This modular design adheres to abstraction and encapsulation principles, promoting scalability and maintainability.